Run Modes | Yext Hitchhikers Platform

 POST /trigger

-The trigger endpoint can be used to trigger a Connector run via the API for sources including Pull, Crawler, Function, File Upload, and Native Sources.
+The trigger endpoint can be used to trigger a connector run via the API for the following sources:

 Use the runMode query parameter for the {connectorId}/trigger endpoint to specify the Run Mode: